ebela/node-bells/README.md

 ## API
 Times are passed around as instances of [`Moment()`][Moment].

-When an argument is a time, `Bells` attempts to parse it as one of the formats specified [here][Moment-ParseString].
-If these fail, then it attempts to parse it as a `HH:mm` time (24hr time).
+When an argument is a time, `Bells` attempts to parse it as a `HH:mm` time (24hr time).
+A date argument must be given in a format specified [here][Moment-ParseString].

 ### `Bells(bellScheduleRepresentation)`
 Create a `Bells` object.
 See below for the layout of